albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

 or remove this waypoint manually.

-Many waypoints and airways will not be found if route descriptions from the latest AIRAC sources are used together with FSX/P3D stock data from 2005.
+Many waypoints and airways will not be found if route descriptions from the latest AIRAC sources are used together with the old FSX, P3D or MSFS stock data.
 It is recommended to use a navigation data update for the stock scenery or *Little Navmap* when reading route descriptions from online sources like `RouteFinder <http://rfinder.asalink.net/>`__, `Online Flight Planner <http://onlineflightplanner.org/>`__,